jbatbayar/recipe_ratings_project/README.md

 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |         6 |               9 |        5 |            5 |      194.8 |

 ### Univariate Analysis
 I examined the distribution of calories in a recipe below.
 I put them into 6 bins so that I will be able to see if there are any extreme values in this column that might affect my analysis in the future.
+From the plot below, we can see that there are 954 records where the recipe has 0-5 calories and 81 records with 10000+ calories.
+Though not high in quantity, I think that these values can be considered outliers.

 <iframe
   src="assets/calories_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Bivariate Analysis
+For this analysis, I looked at the relationship between calories and ratings.
+I used a small dataset that contained records of recipes and ratings which had 5-10000 calories.
+I computed the mean calories for this dataset, which was equal to 416.3725968915825, and added a new column `'more_than_mean'` which has `True` for records in which their value in `'calories'` is higher than the computed mean and `False` for those which were equal or lower than the mean.
+Looking at the graph below, we see that calories of recipes that were rated 1, 2, or 3 were more likely to be higher than the mean while the calories of recipes with the rating of 4 and 5 were more likely to be lower than the mean.

+<iframe
+  src="assets/bivar_meancals.html"
   width="800"
   height="600"
   frameborder="0"